shubhamprasad0/my-learnings-in-tech/kubernetes/README.md

   1. metadata
   2. spec
   3. status
-- Every configuration file defines an apiVersion and a Kind, which is specific to each component and needs to be looked up in docs.
+- Every configuration file defines an apiVersion and a Kind, which is specific to each component and needs to be looked up in docs (can also check with command `kubectl api-resources`)
 - metadata defines the name, labels, etc. of the component.
 - spec defines the desired state of the component and differs for each component.
 - status is added automatically by kubernetes when the component is created, and is automatically updated to keep track of the current status.